 The Bottom Line: For the price, the GhostBed uses a combination of quality materials layered in an arrangement that can be expected to provide a good night’s sleep for most customers.

 The Saatva mattress is our choice for the best innerspring mattress for the money.
-A queen size mattress costs $999 plus $99 shipping before any coupons or promotions.
+A queen size mattress costs $999 which includes free white glove delivery.

 Why?
 The Saatva is built with excellent components, including multi-layered coils.
 The company also has a reputation for a high level of customer service.